The Best Cold Brew Coffee Maker 2019 (our top picks + a buying guide)

 #3 - Set and Forget-ness Level

 Like any home brewing apparatus, there will be some technical knowledge required to use these brew methods.

 Some brewers will require an understanding of blooming techniques, agitation, and proper grind consistency.
 Others will be very easy to use.
 It depends on what you’re looking for.

 Since you'll be waiting up to 24 hours, like me, you may appreciate something that is simple to use.
 No need to complicate things.

-The 7 Best Cold Brew Coffee Makers in 2018
+The 7 Best Cold Brew Coffee Makers

 Here's a handy lil' table giving you the summary of the best cold drip brewers on the market.
 If one tickles your fancy, click the red button to read up on it, or, the text link to be taken to a place to see the price and buy.